 Nothing can get your family in the Halloween spirit like carving a pumpkin together.
 To help ensure your children enjoy a fun and safe pumpkin-carving experience, we’ve put together this list of tips, tools, and general advice.

-1. Pick a pumpkin that’s good for carving
+1. Pick a pumpkin that’s good for carving.

 A safe pumpkin-carving experience starts with choosing the right pumpkin.
 Here are a few tips for selecting the perfect one.

-Avoid any pumpkins with soft spots, which can indicate rotting.
+Skip any pumpkins with soft spots, which can indicate rotting.

-According to the American Society for Surgery of the Hand, Halloween often results in serious hand injuries — requiring three to four months for rehabilitation.
+According to the American Society for Surgery of the Hand, Halloween often results in serious hand injuries—requiring three to four months for rehabilitation.
 To help avoid a trip to the ER, take these precautions when carving your pumpkin.

 Use small, controlled motions.